manaschubby/automatic-adventure/README.md

 - [x] Store each game move
 - [x] Create a prompt for letting LLM take next Step in game based on current state and previous move
 - [x] Use LLM response to do next move
-- [ ] Plotting response for 500 trials (Check how much this will cost)
+- [x] Plotting response for 500 trials

 ## Wumpus (Make a better roadmap for this)
 - [ ] Go through wumpus textbook problem and solutions described in Lecture slides